hitchyjs/hitchyjs.org/source/concepts/the_meta_file.md

 ---
 title: Providing Basic Information on Extension
 date: 2017-04-23 16:51:22
-sorting: 3
+sorting: 5
 ---

 ## Meta Data File

-Every component needs to provide a file **hitchy.json** in its root folder.
-This file is used by Hitchy to detect this component and expect it to be compatible with its bootstrap process.
+Every extension to Hitchy needs to provide a file **hitchy.json** in its root folder.
+This file is used by Hitchy to detect this extension as such and expect it to be compatible with its bootstrap process.
 Contained data is qualified on loading (e.g. to include some default values).
 It is available via special property `$meta` of components API which in turn is promoted via `api.components`.

 > **Example:** Component hitchy-foo has meta data file containing this:
 > ```JSON